Former open-wheel ace Bob Muir passes away - Speedcafe

 “Ryan’s uncle, Doug Briscoe, used to be a rallyer and his father and I go back 30 odd years, well before he was born.

-“We were friends, so to see how well Ryan is doing is fantastic.
+“We were friends, so to see how well Ryan is doing is fantastic.”

 Speedcafe.com offers its condolences to Muir’s family and friends.
 It is believed Muir will be cremated in a private ceremony.